 In the U.S., it’s considered “normal” to unwind with an alcoholic drink at the end of a stressful day.
 This occasional habit can lead to serious problems for some, especially if they are attempting to self-medicate symptoms of an anxiety disorder.
 Receiving anxiety and addiction treatment is the best approach for patients with co-occurring disorders.

-If you’d like to learn more about the benefits of co-occurring disorder treatment, contact Woodland Recovery Center at 662.222.2989.
+If you’d like to learn more about the benefits of alcohol addiction treatment or co-occurring disorder treatment, contact Woodland Recovery Center at 662.222.2989.

 Understanding Anxiety and Anxiety Disorders